 There are many Bible promises that I am sure you have clutched onto for different situations in life: maybe it is Philippians 1:6, Philippians 2:13, 1 Corinthians 10:13, Joshua 1:9, Philippians 4:13, John 14:1-4, Proverbs 18:10 or Hebrews 13:5 (definitely check these promises out in your spare time) – there is a Bible promise for every situation in life you’ll go through.

-Over the past year or so I have had a lot of disappointments and setbacks, and what made them more difficult to deal with was my inability (mentally in terms of thinking right) to deal with the disappointments and setbacks that have come my way.
+Over the past year or so I have had a lot of disappointments and setbacks, and what made them more difficult to deal with was my inability (mentally, in terms of thinking right) to deal with them.
 However, during this past year, I came across a Bible promise which I have always been aware of but never really appreciated, it is found in Ephesians 3:20:

 “Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us”

 This verse really shifted my way of dealing with disappointments and setbacks; it helped me move forward with peace and assurance despite the circumstances.
 Let me share with you the potency of this verse through the experiences of Isaac and Rebekah (Genesis 24-25), Moses (Numbers 20; Deuteronomy 3 and 32) and Elijah (1 Kings 17-19, 2 Kings 2).

 Not One but Two - Isaac and Rebekah